harjeb/yacht/memory-bank/decisionLog.md

 [2025-05-18 19:31:35] - [Bug Fix Strategy: Remove Invalid CDATA Tags from Computer.cs]

 **Rationale:**
 The compilation log showed multiple errors (CS1525, CS1003, CS1002, CS1529, CS1022, CS8803, CS1733) pointing to invalid syntax at the beginning and end of `ComputerYacht/Computer.cs`.
-Inspection confirmed the presence of `&lt;![CDATA[` at the start and `]]&gt;` at the end of the file.
+Inspection confirmed the presence of `<![CDATA[` at the start and `]]>` at the end of the file.
 These tags are not valid C# syntax and were the root cause of the compilation failure.
 The most direct fix was to remove these tags.
 This is consistent with previous similar issues in other files.

 **Details:**
 - Affected components/files: [`ComputerYacht/Computer.cs`](ComputerYacht/Computer.cs:0)
-- Action: Used the `write_to_file` tool to rewrite the file, removing `&lt;![CDATA[` from the first line and `]]&gt;` from the last line.
+- Action: Used the `write_to_file` tool to rewrite the file, removing `<![CDATA[` from the first line and `]]>` from the last line.
 The `write_to_file` tool was chosen for its robustness in handling file boundary modifications, based on past experiences documented in the Memory Bank.
 ---
 ### Decision (Debug)
 [2025-05-18 20:13:00] - [Bug Fix Strategy: Define NUM_CATEGORIES constant]